“Why am I doing this?”

 38% more likely to experience strong growth

-Taking the time to define your purpose, and ensuring that everyone who works with you understands that purpose, can improve employee satisfaction, boost transformation and innovation, enhance customer loyalty and ultimately increase profit.
+Taking the time to define your purpose, and ensuring that everyone who works with you understands that purpose is important.
+It can improve employee satisfaction, boost transformation and innovation, enhance customer loyalty and ultimately increase profit.
 As a small business owner, can you afford not to take the time out to decide “Why am I doing this?”.

 As we say at Business Doctors: Are you working on your business or in your business?

-If you would like more information, help or advice, please get in touch.
+If you would and help or advice for your business, please get in touch.